International Engagement Opportunities

 European Field Studies Program (Graduate Students)

 The UMass Field Program in European Studies was created in 1969-1970 and is unique in the country.
 Its primary goals are to encourage the anthropological study of European societies broadly conceived and to provide students with an opportunity to learn fieldwork techniques, research design, grant writing, and data analysis in a supervised setting.
 This three-course program is ideal for beginning graduate students and advanced undergraduates.
 By launching themselves early and intensively into guided field research, students gain international research experience as well as valuable grant writing skills that make them more successful in advanced graduate research in anthropology as well as other related professional careers.
 Participation is open to students in all subfields of anthropology and other disciplines.
-Please contact Professor Elizabeth Krause for more information (firstname.lastname@example.org).
+For more information, please contact Professor Elizabeth Krause.